-|The Relationship Between Social Support and self-care in Patients With Heart Failure: The Role of Illness Related Worries Mediator|
+|The Relationship Between Social Support and Self-care in Patients With Heart Failure: The Role of Illness Related Worries as a Mediator|

-|Nastaran Mansouriyeh1, Hamid Poursharifi2, Mohammad Reza Taban Sadeghi3, Mohammad Raze Seirafi4|
+|Nastaran Mansouriyeh1, Hamid Poursharifi2, Mohammad Reza Taban Sadeghi3, Mohammad Reza Seirafi4|

 2Department of Psychology, Kish International Branch, Islamic Azad University, Kish Island, Iran

-3Cardiovascular Research Center, Tabriz University of Medical Sciences, Tabriz, Iran
+3Department of Heart, Faculty of Medical, Tabriz University of Medical Sciences, Tabriz, Iran

 Viewed : 1939 times

 Downloaded : 1721 times.

-Keywords : Illness related worries, Social support, Self- care, Heart failure
+Keywords : Illness-related worries, Social support, Self- care, Heart failure

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Results: Sobel test results for understanding the mediating was (p<0.01, Sobel test result = -5.16).
-The correlation between social support and self-care was -0.518, p <0.01, and the correlation between illness related worries and self-care was -0.71, p < 0.01.
+Results: Sobel test results was used for understanding the mediating role of illness related-worries (P <0.01, Sobel test result = -5.16).
+The correlation between social support and self-care was -0.518, P <0.01, and the correlation between illness-related worries and self-care was -0.71, P < 0.01.

-Conclusion: This study showed that illness related worries can serve as a mediator in the relationship between social support and self-care.
+Conclusions: This study showed that illness related worries can serve as a mediator in the relationship between social support and self-care.
 There was a significant correlation between the research variables.